TheApeMachine/caramba.nvim/lua/caramba/README.md

      });
    });
    ```

-   Run `:AIImplementFromTest` to generate the implementation.
+   Run `:CarambaImplementFromTest` to generate the implementation.

 2. **Property Testing**:
-   Place cursor on a function and run `:AIGeneratePropertyTests` to create property-based tests that check invariants.
+   Place cursor on a function and run `:CarambaGeneratePropertyTests` to create property-based tests that check invariants.

 3. **Test Watching**:
-   Run `:AIWatchTests` to monitor test execution.
+   Run `:CarambaWatchTests` to monitor test execution.
 When tests fail, AI will analyze failures and suggest fixes.

 4. **Coverage Gaps**:
-   Run `:AIImplementUncovered` to find code paths without test coverage and generate appropriate tests.
+   Run `:CarambaImplementUncovered` to find code paths without test coverage and generate appropriate tests.

 ## Project-Wide Consistency Enforcer

 The Consistency Enforcer learns your project's coding patterns and helps maintain them:

 ### Features

 - **Pattern Learning** - Analyzes your codebase to learn conventions
 - **Real-time Checking** - Validates code against learned patterns
 - **Auto-fixing** - Suggests and applies fixes for inconsistencies